-We love mobile tech and on a daily basis you’ll find our team playing with beacons, smart watches, VR gear, raspberry PIs, and tinkering with creating new Android ROMs.
+We love mobile tech and on a daily basis you’ll find our team playing with beacons, smart watches, VR gear, Raspberry PIs and the Android of Things, and tinkering with creating new Android ROMs.

 We also believe in sharing knowledge and ideas, not only showcasing what we can do but simultaneously moving the industry forward through open collaboration.
 We don’t hide our expertise.
 Instead, we blog our innovations, create public tools, open-source our code, and teach through videos and courses.

 We contribute heavily to the tech community, with our own CTO co-organizing the official Google Developer Group of the Netherlands, DutchAUG.
 Here, you’ll see only the highest quality talks from our tech-idols at conferences that sell out faster than an Adele concert.
 You’ll also find us on stages around the globe, presenting new tech, meeting inspiring people and bringing developers to new heights.

 Making Your Watch Face Wear 2.0 ready

 Android Wear 2.0 is right around the corner.
 The preview can be downloaded for a variety of devices and the final version is set to be released in February.
 Time to get your wearable app or watch face ready for 2.0!
 One fantastic new feature of Wear 2.0 is theRead More →

 Google Allo works with SMS and even when not installed

 Google’s new messaging app Allo takes a unique and interesting approach to get new users on board: it sends notifications to Android users and even allows them to type a response.
 For non-Android users, a text message is sent with an invitation to install the app.
 Whether or not thisRead More →

 A modern Hungarian notation